ultrasaw/eks-dynatrace/README.md

 ## GitOps
 All of the cluster workloads are deployed using the [GitOps](https://about.gitlab.com/topics/gitops/) pattern.
 A GitOps Kubernetes operator requires access to the source repository.

-Generate a GitHub PAT with repository permissions by checking *all permissions* under repo.
+Generate a GitHub PAT with repository permissions by checking *all permissions* under *repo*.
 Afterwards export as an environment variable.

 ```bash
 export GITHUB_TOKEN=<GH_PAT>